lishiyo/digital-twin-mem0/dev_docs/v1_tasks.md

 - [ ] Create entity recognition

 **3.2.4.
 Create Mem0 and Graphiti ingestion pipelines**
-- [ ] Develop transformers
+- [ ] Develop transformers if not already
-- [ ] Implement event-to-memory conversion
+- [ ] Implement event-to-memory conversion if not already
-- [ ] Create relationship extraction
+- [ ] Create relationship extraction if not already
-- [ ] Add pattern detection
+- [ ] Add interest detection

 *Dependencies: 3.2.x can be done after Phase 1*